CamelCaseCam/CadBerry/docs/source/index.rst

 Installation
 ============
-Option 1: bulding from source
+Option 1: Bulding from source
 -----------------------------
 Download the source code and use visual C++ 2020 to build.
+You may have some trouble with downloading submodules (this will be fixed soon).

 Option 2: Just download the compiled folder
 -------------------------------------------
-Download the bin folder if on windows.
-If you're on another platform, you'll have to compile the source code for your OS.
+Download the BasicInstall folder or the CadBerry\bin\Release-windows-x86_64\Berry folder and run Berry.exe (you may get some errors if you download the
+Berry folder, if you do you should delete CDBLastProj.cfg and CDBProjectList.cfg)

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   GIL/GIL

-   Modules/Creating modules
-   Modules/Packages

-   API/CadBerry API

-   What I'm working on
+   User/TheBasics